 Earned media is the pinnacle of success – proof that you know what you’re talking about.
 It’s also proof to search engines that your business is worthy of appearing to a larger number of people.

 Earned media doesn’t have to be as extravagant as appearing on TV.
-It's often easier to connect with a journalist who writes a profile on your business for a industry publication or a local newspaper.
+It's often easier to connect with a journalist who writes a profile on your business for an industry publication or a local newspaper.
 You may even write an article or book, yourself, and pitch it to a reputable publication.
 What is a reputable publication?
 Often one that has very high visibility in related search results.

-What does earned media look like in search results when a customer searches your brand?
-If it lives on a website with a high domain authority, it probably shows up on the first page.
+What does earned media look like in search results when a customer searches for your brand?
+If it lives on a website with high domain authority, it probably shows up on the first page.
 Here’s an example of earned media that appears on the search engine results page (SERP) of the branded search for Toyota:

 These news articles appear on third-party sites, meaning Toyota didn’t pay for them or publish them on Toyota.com.
 Notice how each article is with a reputable site – The Detroit News, Green Car Reports, and ABC News.
-The higher quality the outlet, the better your earned media will rank.
+The higher quality of the outlet, the better your earned media will rank.

 Let’s face it, we can’t all be renowned gurus with headlining interviews.
 If you’re a startup or don’t have the expertise to command much media attention yet, no worries!
 Plenty of businesses have enhanced their branded search results by creating original content on their own websites and social media pages.
 This is called “owned” media, and it’s the easiest type to control.